 The Sixth Amendment to the U.S. Constitution and Article I, Section 24, of the N.C.
 Constitution provide a person charged with a crime the right to a trial by a jury.
 Most North Carolina citizens usually come into contact with the Judicial Branch through jury service.
 Juror Appreciation Month is an opportunity to educate the public and to help raise awareness of the importance of jury service, while extending a small token of thanks to the many citizens who devote their time to the Judicial Branch and our system of justice.

-While some North Carolina judicial districts have held juror appreciation activities in the past, this is the first statewide Juror Appreciation Month in North Carolina.
-This year also marks the 240th Anniversary of Superior Court, the court where most jurors serve.
+This is the second annual statewide Juror Appreciation Month in North Carolina during which courthouses all over the state will celebrate.
 Participation in Juror Appreciation Week is voluntary, and some judicial districts will host their own events in support of the Chief Justice’s proclamation.

 Watch the Juror Appreciation Month video.